Tech-at-DU/d3-tutorial/04-scales/readme.md

   .range([10, 200])
 ```

-Notice the change.
-It may appear to be subtle.
+Notice the change, they may appear to be subtle.
 The sizes should be more accurately related now.

 ## Finding min and max

 This is getting better all the time.
 There are still a couple of places where our code is awkward.

 Notice the population scale.
-To get the range we needed to look at the cities.csv and find the largest and smallest values.
+To get the range we needed to look at the `cities.csv` and find the largest and smallest values.
 This would not work with more than 10 items.
 It's not going to work if something changes.

-The same is true for the x and y coordinates.
+The same is true for the `x` and `y` coordinates.

 You could use vanilla JS to calculate these but D3 provides some helper functions.